 The race for a renewable energy economy is on.
 Over the past several years, there has been remarkable growth in investment in renewable energy in many developed and developing countries.
 A combination of national governments providing financial support, and the expansion of policies that promote renewables, produced a record $211 billion of investment in renewable energy worldwide in 2010.1 However, as worldwide investment increases, the U.S. is steadily falling behind China.

-In 2010, China invested more than $48 billion in large-scale renewables in 2010, up from $34.6 billion in 2009.
-By comparison, the U.S. invested around $25 billion in 2010, up from $18.6 the previous year.
+In 2013, China invested more than $61 billion in large-scale renewables, down 3.8% from $63.8 billion in 2012.
+By comparison, the U.S. invested around $48.4 billion in 2013, down 8.4% from $53 in 2012.
 China has implemented multiple national energy policies designed to foster progress in clean energy research and development that the U.S has yet to adopt, like renewable energy standards, feed-in tariffs, and green bonds.
 Through these programs, China increased its green jobs, lowered pollution and increased its energy independence.2